-4. How effective is the seasonal influenza vaccine?
+How effective is the seasonal influenza vaccine?

-From the NACI statement on influenza vaccination: "Systematic reviews of randomized controlled trials in healthy children and adults show that inactivated influenza vaccine is about 60-80% effective in preventing laboratory-confirmed influenza infection".
+From the NACI statement on influenza vaccination: "Systematic reviews of randomized controlled trials in healthy children and adults show that inactivated influenza vaccine is about 60-80% effective in preventing laboratory-confirmed influenza infection".1

-5. How are the components of the season influenza vaccine determined?
+How are the components of the season influenza vaccine determined?

 The World Health Organization (WHO) convenes technical consultations each year to recommend viruses for inclusion in influenza vaccines.
-The publicly funded influenza vaccines offered though the Universal Influenza Immunization Program (UIIP) will contain the three WHO-recommended antigenic strains for the 2014-2015 influenza season in the northern hemisphere: an A/California/7/2009 (H1N1)pdm09-like virus, an A/Texas/50/2012 (H3N2)-like virus and a B/Massachusettes/2/2012-like virus.
-Also the quadrivalent vaccines containing two influenza B viruses contain the above three viruses and a B/Brisbane/60/2008-like virus.
+The publicly funded influenza vaccines offered though the Universal Influenza Immunization Program (UIIP) will contain the three WHO-recommended antigenic strains for the 2015-2016 influenza season in the northern hemisphere: an A/California/7/2009 (H1N1)pdm09-like virus, an A/Switzerland/9715293//2013 (H3N2)-like virus and a B/Phuket/3073/2013-like virus.
+Also, the quadrivalent vaccines containing two influenza B viruses contain the above three viruses and a B/Brisbane/60/2008-like virus.6

-6. Can pregnant women or women that are breast feeding be immunized for influenza?
+Can pregnant women or women that are breast feeding be immunized for influenza?

 Yes.
-The TIV influenza vaccine is recommended for pregnant and lactating women.
-LAIV should not be administered to pregnant women and is not a publicly funded vaccine under the 2014/2015 UIIP.
+The TIV and QIV are recommended for pregnant and lactating women.
+LAIV should not be administered to pregnant women.
 However, LAIV is not contraindicated in nursing mothers.
 Current evidence indicates that TIV influenza vaccine is safe for pregnant women at all stages of pregnancy and for breastfeeding mothers.
 The TIV influenza vaccine is safe for use in the first trimester.
 In the past, there was a concern about the administration of the influenza vaccine during the first trimester due to a perceived association between receipt of the influenza vaccine and spontaneous abortion.
 This was found to be coincidental, not casual, as both conditions are common in the first trimester.1